zWarMob/ma1/README.md

     * Create the architecture (section 4)
     * Set the training parameters (section 5)

-* See how good of a model you can build!
+* See how good a model you can build!

 Feel free to play around with the model architecture and see how the training time/performance changes, but to begin, you can try the following: